-The Dane County Sheriff's Office currently provides local response and law enforcement.
+Town Ordinances are enforced through the Mt.
+Horeb Joint Municipal Court.
+The Town has no municipal law enforcement officers or structure.
+The Dane County Sheriff's Office provides local response and law enforcement.
 The Wisconsin State Patrol may be available for highway and emergency response.

-The Town Board appoints a liaison representative to neighboring Villages to monitor and communicate mutual interests and concerns The Town also participates with the Good Neighbor Committee, which fosters cooperation between municipalities to influence policies regarding the Black Earth Creek/Highway 14 corridor and other local issues that cross community boundaries.
+The Town Board appoints a liaison representative to neighboring Villages to monitor and communicate mutual interests and concerns.